yuzibo/yuzibo.github.io/about.md

 Hello,

-   Welcome to my own blog.My name is YU Bo.
+   Welcome to my own blog.My name is vimer.
 I was born on June 17 1994,living in Shandong province, China.

    I will graduate from Taishan University in June 2016.My major is Compute Science.I have studied OS, Data Structure, Networking and so on.By now,i focus my energy on Linux programing.I wish to become a linux kernel hacker in future.